mister-michael/hipStar/README.md

 ### User Profile

 After a user has rated movies, the Loved and Hated movies will show up under the "Loves" and "Hates" tabs on the user's profile page.
 From here users can re-rate movies or remove a rating.
-When these affordances are utilized, the movie will be moved to the corresponding tab on the profile or removed form the profile entirely.
+When these affordances are utilized, the movie will be moved to the corresponding tab on the profile or removed from the profile entirely.

 ![Profile Page](src/readMeImg/profile-image.png)

 From the Profile Page, when a user clicks on a movie card, they are presented with a modal displaying a description of the film, reviews of the movie made by users of the site, and an affordance for the active user to add their own review.

-When a user clicks on one of their own reviews they an affordance to edit or delete the review is displayed.
-When the user clicks on another reviewers username they are directed to that user's profile page.
+When a user clicks on one of their own reviews they are provided an affordance to edit or delete the review is displayed.
+When the user clicks on another reviewer's username they are directed to that user's profile page.

 ![Movie Modal](src/readMeImg/comments-image.png)
 ![Edit Modal](src/readMeImg/Edit-modal.png)